somar-jaber/The-Blob-Blog/src/pages/deep-into-the-context-menu.md

 ---
 layout : "base-layout.njk"
-title: "Deep to the Context Menu of Directories"
+title: "Deep into the Context Menu of Directories"
 tags: ["Tech"]
 ---